GeveoAu/blog/_posts/2023-02-24-New Features in .NET7.md

 ---

-title: New Features in DOTNET7
+title: Why is it important to study GANs?

-author: Sachintha Gunathilaka
+author: Chamodi Jayathilaka

 linkedin: https://www.linkedin.com/in/chamodi-jayamini-515529173/